smy20011/MorningRadio/README.md

 Morning Radio is a set of Python scripts that allows you to generate a personalized broadcast for your morning commute.
 You write a script using a Jupyter Notebook, and it uses a local LLM to generate the script and a local TTS system to synthesize it into audio.

+## Highlights

+- 📻 Personalized morning broadcasts tailored to your interests and routines.
+- 🧠 Fully local, totoal private.
-It also ships with a podcast server and a scheduling system that automatically creates the podcast at 7:30 AM your local time.
+- ⏰ Includes a scheduling system that automatically generates and publishes the podcast at a specified time
+- 🎙️ Comes with a built-in podcast server for easy access to generated broadcasts.

 ## How to Run